Use Azure Digital Twins Explorer (preview)

-To view the property values of a twin or a relationship, select the twin or relationship in the Twin Graph and use the Toggle property inspector button to expand the Properties panel.
+To view the property values of a twin or a relationship, select the twin or relationship in the Twin Graph and use the Toggle property inspector button to expand the Twin Properties or Relationship Properties panel, respectively.
 This panel will display all the properties associated with the element, along with their values.
 It also includes default values for properties that have not yet been set.

 View a twin's relationships

 You can also quickly view the code of all relationships that involve a certain twin (including incoming and outgoing relationships).

 To do this, right-click a twin in the graph, and choose Get relationships.
 This brings up a Relationship Information modal displaying the JSON representation of all incoming and outgoing relationships.